chinadupaya/myproject-backend/README.md

 `docker-compose build`
 - Build images.
 Do this everytime Dockerfile is changed.
 `docker-compose up`
-- This should migrate all the tables into the mysql server `docker-compose down`
+- This should migrate all the tables into the mysql server and start the containers `docker-compose down`
 - Use for cleanup.
 Stops and deletes the containers.